gumaerc-testorg/24.00-fall-2019/content/pages/syllabus.md

 _Attendance and Participation: Recitation Sections_

-Communication Intensive ([CI-H](https://registrar.mit.edu/registration-academics/academic-requirements/communication-requirement/ci-hhw-subjects)) subjects offer students substantial opportunity for oral expression.
+Communication Intensive ({{% resource_link "c5c0e603-aeca-442e-8dc2-7594864e9845" "CI-H" %}}) subjects offer students substantial opportunity for oral expression.
 Each of you will be assigned to a weekly one hour discussion session, where you will be expected to participate actively.

 _Presentations_